MoronSlayer/Digital-garden/content/garden/AI_Prod_Mgmt.md

 - creating in-app content
 - tailoring worklows to give a highly personalized experience to users

-## Adapting your software strategy in the AI era
+## #Adapting your software strategy in the AI era

 AI will impact product management by changing the way managers analyze quantitative and qualitative data.
 Also shaping the in-product experience and users' abilities.
 Just like the iPhone created a revolution in the cellphone space, AI is a modern revolution and companies will have to adapt.

-#### Questions to remember on you might bring AI to your product?
+### Questions to consider on how you might bring AI to your product

 1. What parts on your product need to change?